alireza-aghelan/recommender-systems/README.md

 # Section 3

 In the last part, we try to get a better result than the previous two methods by using a combination of content-based recommendation and collaborative filtering methods.
 We start with the content-based recommendation and obtain the IDs of animes that are related to the user's interest.
-In the next step, we limit the rating dataset with these IDs then we apply the content-based collaborative filtering to the limited dataset.
+In the next step, in the rating dataset, we keep the records that contain these IDs and delete the rest.
+Finally, we implement collaborative filtering to the smaller rating dataset.